RITABHD/portswigger-labs-writeup/raw-xss-notes.md

 so we need to get out of this script

-for that we use the above method by injecting
+//for that we use the above method by injecting

 </script><script>alert(1)</script>